beyondgrep/ack2/dev/option-rules.md

 * On non-Windows systems, this is `$HOME/.ackrc`.

-Then, ack looks for a project-specific ackrc file.  ack searches up the directory hierarchy for the first .ackrc file this is not one of the ackrc files found in the previous steps.
+Then, ack looks for a project-specific ackrc file.  ack searches up the directory hierarchy for the first .ackrc or \_ackrc file this is not one of the ackrc files found in the previous steps.

 After ack loads the options from the found ackrc files, ack looks